cmoorad/mostlyrocks/_posts/recipes/2023-07-23-country-bread.md

 ---

 Makes: 1 loaf
 For dinner, start around noon the day before.
-The bread will likely take up to 20 hours to rise.
+The bread can take up to 20 hours to rise.
+Once it took 2 days!

 - Folding: 1 hour
 - Shaping: 15 min